Student and ECR Research Support Award

 Application Procedure

-- Applications for the award should be submitted by July 28, 2023 and must be received before the analyses and field research described in the proposal take place.
+• Applications for the award and recommendation letters should be submitted by February 16, 2025 and must be received before the analyses and field research described in the proposal take place.

-- an agreement with the laboratory where analyses will be carried out in form of email correspondence or other written documentation, and/or the applicable permits indicating that you are allowed to carry out field research
+• additional documentation as necessary e.g., an agreement with the laboratory where analyses will be carried out in form of email correspondence or other written documentation; the applicable permits indicating that you are allowed to carry out field research; confirmation of conference registration/presentation.

 Evaluation Procedure

-- At least one award will be given to a graduate student and one to an early career researcher for each round of competition.
-However, if we only receive applications from graduate students for a specific round, all three awards will be granted to graduate students, and vice versa.
+• Typically, at least one award will be given to a graduate student and one to an early career researcher for each round of competition.
+However, if we only receive worthy applications from graduate students for a specific round, all three awards may be granted to graduate students, and vice versa.
 In case no worthy proposals are received in a given round, the funds allocated will be repurposed for the next round.

 Terms and Conditions of the Award